Do brain cells have the same internal structures as your other cells?

 Eukaryotic cells have many specific functions, so it can be said that a cell is like a factory.
 A factory has many machines and people, and each has a specific role.
 Just like a factory, the cell is made up of many different parts.
 Each part has a special role.
-The different parts of the cell are called organelles , which means "small organs."
+The different parts of the cell are called organelles, which means "small organs."
 All organelles are found in eukaryotic cells.
 Prokaryotic cells are "simpler" than eukaryotic cells.
-Though prokaryotic cells still have many functions, they are not as specialized as eukaryotic cells.
-Thus, most organelles are NOT found in prokaryotic cells.
+Though prokaryotic cells still have many functions, they are not as specialized as eukaryotic cells, lacking membrane-bound organelles.
+Thus, most organelles are not found in prokaryotic cells.

 - The nucleus of a cell is like a safe containing the factory's trade secrets.
-The nucleus contains the genetic material-the information about how to build thousands of proteins.
+The nucleus contains the genetic material (DNA), the information needed to build thousands of proteins.

-- The mitochondria are the powerhouses of the cell; they provide the energy needed to power chemical reactions.
-This energy is in the form of ATP (adenosine triphosphate).
+- The mitochondria are the powerhouses of the cell.
+Mitochondria are the organelles where cellular energy is produced, providing the energy needed to power chemical reactions.
+This process, known as cellular respiration, produces energy is in the form of ATP (adenosine triphosphate).
 Cells that use a lot of energy may have thousands of mitochondria.

 - Vesicles are small membrane bound sacs that transport materials around the cell and to the cell membrane.

 - The vacuoles are like storage centers.
 Plant cells have larger vacuoles than animal cells.
 Plants store water and nutrients in their large central vacuoles.